emingenc/telegramGPT/README.md

 when you change models at conf.py be sure start new evctordb since vector dimension is different for each model.

-## Route llm usage
+## Router  usage

-you can give any llm in nodes.py router_llm.py automatically use optimal llm for you.
+you can give any llm in routes.py file.

-You can add any additional llm to the nodes.py file. you can add as many route to nodes.py these nodes will be assessed in router_llm.py
+You can add any additional llm to the routes.py file.

 ![telegramgpt_llm_router](https://github.com/user-attachments/assets/ff5af371-d23b-408f-981f-678f5ad5ac50)